hyperledger-labs/blockchain-explorer/README.md

 ## License

 Hyperledger Explorer Project source code is released under the Apache 2.0 license.
 The README.md, CONTRIBUTING.md files, and files in the "images", "__snapshots__", and "mockData" folders are licensed under the Creative Commons Attribution 4.0 International License.
 You may obtain a copy of the license, titled CC-BY-4.0, at http://creativecommons.org/licenses/by/4.0/.

+## TROUBLESHOOT

+- Please visit the [./TROUBLESHOOT.md]() folder to view the Troubleshooting technotes for Hyperledger Explorer.